-Following the massive 2013 Holiday data-breach experienced by the Target Corporation, and additional breaches reported by the Neiman Marcus Group and Michaels Stores Incorporated, the public has rightfully expressed concern regarding Visa’s and MasterCard’s security.
-Both corporations have subsequently decided to shift card security liability for counterfeiting fraud due to point-of-sales transactions to the party, merchant, acquirer or issuer that does not use EMV.
+Following the massive 2013 Holiday data breach experienced by the Target Corporation and additional breaches reported by the Neiman Marcus Group and Michaels Stores Incorporated, the public has rightfully expressed concern regarding Visa’s and MasterCard’s security.
+Both corporations have subsequently decided to shift card security liability for counterfeiting fraud due to point-of-sale transactions to the party, merchant, acquirer, or issuer that does not use EMV.

 Scharf admitted that Visa realizes that a great deal of work will be required by merchants to make the change, but he sites the recent breaches in card security as a worthwhile reason for companies to put in the effort.
 He also addressed the misinformation regarding who is to blame for the security breaches.
 He stated, “I’m personally concerned about the amount of misinformation you read in the public domain, from confusion around who incurs the cost of fraud losses, to the misrepresented lack of payment-system security.
 This is misleading, inaccurate, and not helpful, and can have unintended public-policy consequences.
 We’re actively engaged with policymakers in Washington, D.C., along with our partners, to ensure that they actually hear the facts and understand the multiple layers of infrastructure that protect the payment system.
 Unfortunately, many merchants, issuers, and both of their lobbyists are attempting to assign blame in the press and not reacting in a particularly constructive manner, and it’s in all of our best interests that this change quickly.”

 Do you need Credit Card Processing?
 For more information, contact us today at 818-621-4893.